Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 ![Firewall-Allow](Images/Firewall-Allow.png)

 Success.
 This displays the use of continuous assessment to ensure that device are compliant while accessing resources.
-Next we are going to look into the data that is being transmitted to and from the device to ensure nothing malicious or unwanted is flowing through our network as they access these defined applications.

-# Network Security

-This will bring us to our Network Security Pillar where we will dig into the traffic being sent to and from the endpoint onto our network inspecting the data as it flows inline.
-This will be done by utilizing TLS decryption.

-To configure TLS decryption on the WARP client go to Settings > Network > TLS Decryption and enable TLS decryption.
-Following this we will have to ensure that the CA certificate from cloudflare is installed on each endpoint.
-This can be set to be done automatically Global Settings under Settings > WARP Client.
+In the Next Demonstration (Zero-Trust Network-Security) we will look at key features of policy enforcement and traffic inspection that make up the Network security pillar of Zero Trust.